Glossary of Family Law Terms

-This is the form that a respondent to a divorce or dissolution petition will need to complete and send to the Court.
+This is the form that a respondent to a divorce or dissolution petition issued prior to April 2022 will need to complete and send to the Court.

 A lawyer who speaks on your behalf in court.
 The lawyer’s act of speaking on your behalf in court is referred to as advocacy.

 Address for Service

 The address given by a party stating where documents or correspondence can be sent to them.

 Moving/relisting a court hearing to take place on different date and/or time.